CherryDev-Arch/CherryDev-Arch/README.md

 - Learn more about full-stack web development, mobile app development, and game development.
 - Create my own projects and share them with the world.
 - Live in Sharjah, UAE, where I can live as myself and freely follow Islam
-- Get a job in the Dubai Silicone Oasis or land a remote job as a developer.
+- Get a job in the Dubai Silicon Oasis or land a remote job as a developer.
 - Continue to improve my skills in programming and development.
 - Make games for people to enjoy, and software that helps people in their daily lives.